vreon/figment/README.md

   of Entities.
 You can use Zones as server shards or to run different logical regions of the world at different tick speeds.

-Run `figment new <world-name>` to create a directory and basic structure for your world's code, then start implementing the pieces as needed.
-(That's kind of vague, I know; you'll likely need to consult the example worlds for what this is supposed to look like.)

 By extending Figment's base classes (particularly `Component` and `Mode`), you define the vocabulary unique to your world -- then construct your world's people, places, and things using that vocabulary.